scottdickerson/kiosk-astro-react-vercel-tailwind-starter-template/README.md

 - Login to github and download the `./scripts/setup-ubuntu.sh` script from the repo and chmod it
 - Run the `./scripts/setup-ubuntu.sh` script to install the necessary packages
 - Open the gnome-extensions site in Firefox and download the [disable-gestures ](https://extensions.gnome.org/extension/4049/disable-gestures-2021/) extension
-- Add Firefox to the "Startup Applications" app in Gnome with these cli parameters `/usr/bin/firefox --disable-pinch --kiosk http://localhost:80`
+- Add Firefox to the "Startup Applications" app in Gnome with these cli parameters by copying the `firefox.desktop` file to the `~/.config/autostart` directory.